Twisted Pair (film): Reception

 /Film gave a review of the trailer with "Breen shows up playing a pair of identical twins standing in front of what looks like a screensaver.
 Things just get better/weirder from there, and we're treated to one of the worst (best?) fake beards in history.
 Watching this trailer, you start to think that maybe this is a very elaborate joke, and Breen is just messing with us.
 But I assure you, Breen is serious, and that makes it even better."

 Twisted Pair has received negative reviews by several critics.
-Leor Galil of the Chicago Reader gave a negative review by stating "Twisted Pair doesn't make much sense, it drags in parts, and it sometimes resembles the ramblings of a tinfoil-hatted conspiracy theorist.
+Leor Galil of the Chicago Reader said "Twisted Pair doesn't make much sense, it drags in parts, and it sometimes resembles the ramblings of a tinfoil-hatted conspiracy theorist.
 But, somehow, Breen unexpectedly emerges with flecks of gold, little moments that have stubbornly attached themselves to my memory".
 Gena Radcliffe of The Spool also gave a negative review by stating "The deeply strange Neil Breen returns with an even more deeply strange entry in his filmography of homespun, barely-coherent psychological thrillers."
 She elaborated by stating "What little plot exists is incoherent...
 Breen himself doesn't understand what's happening in his own movie, or, at least, what kind of movie he wants it to be.
 He drops phrases like "artificial intelligence" and "programmable virtual reality," and they don't have any meaning or bearing on the plot.
 Though he describes Twisted Pair in publicity material as a "psychological thriller," it is most definitely not that.
 What it does have are some elements of science fiction, a murder mystery, espionage, romance, and even a touch of domestic drama, but none of it is cohesive, and none of it goes anywhere.
 They're all their own little mini-plots, like Short Cuts if it was made by an alien who only had a rudimentary grasp of English."
 She mentions a positive element of the film with "There's a seed of something interesting planted here – the villain looks like a dollar store Elvis Costello, carries a bowl of diamonds around, and talks like his voice is being disguised on an episode of Dateline NBC.
 Unfortunately, time that could have been spent developing this character, or at least explaining who he is and what motivates him (and why his scarf keeps changing colors), is wasted on long scenes of Breen indifferently creeping around in an empty laboratory."